skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 -   Creation of .ISO on Windows NFS mount :3 hrs to create 1\*400 GB .ISO

-Best approach is to create 4 .ISO file on parallel sessions (takes around 5 hrs)
+The best approach is to create 4 .ISO file on parallel sessions (takes around 5 hrs)

 -   Copy of file from Windows to Data Box SMB drive: 1\*400 Gb file took 1 hr 45 mins